-Effective January 1, 2007, the Company adopted FASB ASC 740-10, an interpretation that clarified the accounting for uncertainties in income taxes recognized in a company's financial statements.
-At December 31, 2008, the Company had recorded no liabilities related to uncertain tax positions.
-During the year ended December 31, 2009 the company filed a final tax return for its Genomic Solutions, Ltd. subsidiary that included the activity related to the sale of the business.
+During the year ended December 31, 2009 the Company filed a final tax return for its Genomic Solutions, Ltd. subsidiary that included the activity related to the sale of the business.
 The final return included uncertain tax positions.
 We recorded an uncertain tax liability in the amount of \$0.5 million.
 In January 2011, the statute of limitations expired for the return that included these uncertain tax positions with no change from the tax authorities.
 Accordingly, the uncertain tax liability and the related accrued interest was reversed in the first quarter of 2011.
 During 2010, the Company completed an analysis of its research and development credit carryforwards and determined that due to certain documentation requirements to substantiate the credit, an uncertain tax liability of \$0.2 million should be recorded.
 No penalties or interest have been accrued on this liability because the credits have not yet been utilized.
 If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities would result in tax benefits being recognized in the period when we determine the liabilities are no longer necessary.
 If the estimate of tax liabilities proves to be less than the ultimate assessment, a further charge to expense would result.
 A reconciliation of uncertain tax liabilities is as follows:

-(in thousands)
+(in th ousands)

-Balance at December 31, 2009 \$ 504
+Balance at December 31, 2010 \$ 719

+Release due to expiration of statute of limitations (528)

+Balance at December 31, 2011 191

 Additions based on tax positions of prior years

-Balance at December 31, 2010 719

-Release due to expiration of statute of limitations (528)

-Balance at December 31, 2011 \$ 191
+Balance at December 31, 2012 \$ 191

 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to income tax examinations by tax authorities for years before 2007.
-The Company was notified by the IRS during fiscal year 2011 that the fiscal year 2009 tax returns will be audited.
+With few exceptions, the Company is no longer subject to income tax examinations by tax authorities for years before 2008.
+The Company is under audit by the IRS for the 2009 tax year.
+The Company is also under audit for tax years 2009 and 2010 by the Massachusetts Department of Revenue.
 The Company is not aware of any tax audits in other major jurisdictions.